g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 A fully useful device (blue) is usually available to behave as a backup, way to this deployment strategy.
 If the lively system studies unanticipated problems or malfunctions, this backup system gives a safe internet (green).

 For example:
-A banking software employs blue-green deployment to make sure the non-stop availability of its services.
-The blue environment serves because the standby gadget, equipped to take over if the green environment stories any technical troubles.
+A banking software employs blue-green deployment to ensure the non-stop availability of its services.
+The blue environment serves because the standby gadget is equipped to take over if the green environment stories any technical troubles.
 This ensures that customers can access their bills and behavior transactions without interruption.

 ### Returns to Former Iterations Right Away
-If there are problems with the brand-new deployment, a swift rollback to an earlier model is possible the use of a blue-green deployment.
+If there are problems with the brand-new deployment, a swift rollback to an earlier model is possible with the use of a blue-green deployment.
 This feature guarantees that troubles can be resolved quickly, lowering the impact on customers.

 For instance:
 A video streaming platform rolls out a new characteristic the usage of this deployment approach.
 However, customers come across playback troubles with the brand-new feature.
 The development crew quickly rolls back to the previous model (blue), restoring regular playback functionality for customers.